khslam72/khslam72.github.io/_posts/2025-10-04-blackpink-jump-mv-explained.md

 <a name="future-prospects"></a>
 <h2 style="color: #00aaff;">Future Prospects: What's Next for BLACKPINK?</h2>
-With "JUMP," BLACKPINK has once again proven their prowess and set the bar incredibly high.
-This single feels like a springboard, not just a standalone track.
+<p>With "JUMP," BLACKPINK has once again proven their prowess and set the bar incredibly high.
+This single feels like a springboard, not just a standalone track.</p>
 <br>

 **1. World Tour Potential:** Given the song's high energy and "all gas no brakes" attitude, it's highly probable that "JUMP" is a precursor to a major world tour.
 The anthemic quality of the track is perfect for live performances, and fans are undoubtedly clamoring for the chance to see this powerful new era unfold on stage.